verkstedt/eslint-plugin-react-native-a11y/docs/rules/has-valid-accessibility-ignores-invert-colors.md

 If you would like to check additional components which might require `accessibilityIgnoresInvertColors`, you can pass an options object which contains `invertableComponents` in your ESLint config.

-`invertableComponents` should be an Array of component names as strings.
+`invertableComponents` should be an Array of component names as strings or regular expressions.

 ```js
 "react-native-a11y/has-valid-accessibility-ignores-invert-colors": [